komalkri-dev/ReverseShell/README.md

 # Reverse Shell

 Reverse shell built a connection between server and client.
-You can be able to execute any command on client host.
+You are able to execute any command on client host from server.

 # server.py